VeerOneGPT/galileo-glass-ui/docs/hooks/useChartPhysicsInteraction.md

 **Status:** Internal Hook (Used by `GlassDataChart`)

+**CRITICAL: This hook is an internal implementation detail of the `GlassDataChart` component and is NOT intended for direct public use.**

 ## Overview

 The `useChartPhysicsInteraction` hook provides physics-based zoom and pan interactions for Chart.js instances, specifically integrated within the `GlassDataChart` component.
 It adds smooth, inertial transitions using the Galileo physics system (`useGalileoStateSpring` for zoom, `requestAnimationFrame` for pan inertia).